HOW TUGBOAT MAKES WOODCUT PRINTS

-Generally, we use a new block for every color in our woodcuts.
+Generally, a new block is used for every color.

-Blocks are all printed individually, impressions layering to create the finished image.
+Blocks are printed individually, impressions layering to create the finished image.

-The heavy, even pressure of the press's roller prints the ink from the block onto paper.
+The heavy, even pressure of the press's roller impresses ink from the woodblock to fine paper.

 The "MOTH" woodcut is 16" x 22" on Okawara paper, printed from two blocks.